 - By the end of the second semester of sophomore year or first semester of junior year.
 Schedule an appointment with the Dean of Studies.
 At this meeting, you can discuss your plans for a special major and clarify the requirements of the major; the Dean of Studies, as necessary, can help identify faculty who can advise you.

 - By the end of the first semester of junior year.
 Meet with primary advisor and committee member to discuss the Program of Courses for the special major.
-The program should include at least ten courses total (40 credits), five of which (20 credits) must be at the 300-level, divided between two or more departments.
+The program should include at least 40 credits (typically ten courses), 20 credits must be at the 300-level, divided between two or more departments.
 When compiling this list, you should include only those courses that are essential to the special major.
 For instance, some lower level courses (especially, 100-level courses) can be omitted.
 Bear in mind that some of the courses included on this list will be anticipated but not yet completed, and therefore you may have to submit a revised program before graduation.
 If you include study abroad courses or Five College courses on this program to be counted for 300-level credit, you must have your primary advisor initial the appropriate box on the form.
 Ordinarily, only one independent study (395) will be allowed to count toward the five 300-level courses required for a special major.
 (Students who wish to write a thesis to be eligible for College honors in their special major should consult the honors work page.)